-Now that I’ve shared the unsettling facts of last week’s blog post with my coworkers, we are all informed of the added calories consumed in the workplace.
-Fortunately for our health, but unfortunately for our cravings, we can’t unknow those numbers.
-They are looking at us each time we walk into a kitchen and sample the dish our executive chef is perfecting in the back kitchen.
-The unplanned 1,300 calories are looking at us when we smell freshly baked cookies when we arrive back at the office on a Tuesday afternoon.
-Those numbers are reminding us to think twice when a food rep brings samples on his sales call.
+Now that I’ve shared the unsettling facts of last week’s blog post with my coworkers, we are all aware of the shocking amount of added calories at work.
+The unplanned extra 1,300 calories are there at us when we smell freshly baked cookies in the office on Tuesday afternoons.
+They are reminding us to think twice when a food rep has tasty samples.
 And, yes, those extra 1,300 were on the office’s mind when they planned my birthday treat celebration.

-The office has a beautiful tradition of recognizing each birthday – we gather around the table together, we sing and we share a birthday treat, usually a delicious cake or homemade cheesecake.
-I really like this tradition because cheesecake is one of my favorite desserts.
-I especially love this tradition because it allows each of us to take a break from our work, come together and celebrate a coworker’s special day.
-Enjoying treats and celebrating together with food in an intentional way holds a perfect place in a healthy lifestyle and relationship with food.
-(It’s the mindless bites in front of unread emails that we need to be most careful to avoid).
-But after my recent post, and the fact that my typical afternoon snack is an apple with almond butter, the office wanted to make sure they celebrated my birthday with a treat that I would truly enjoy and appreciate (and that may not contribute to too much of the 1,300 extra).
-The end result was something much more special to me than a piece of cake.
+The office has a beautiful tradition of recognizing birthdays – we gather around the table, we sing and we enjoy birthday cake.
+I appreciate this tradition because it allows each of us to take a break from our work, come together and celebrate a coworker’s special day.
+Treats and celebrating together with food in an intentional way has a place in a healthy lifestyle and food relationship.
+(It’s the mindless bites in front of our computers that we need to reconsider).
+But after my recent post, the office wanted to make sure they celebrated my birthday in a more balanced way.
+The result was something much more special to me than a piece of cake.

 They came together to plan a birthday celebration that was nutrient dense and made my heart happy.
 We had a “hummus nachos” of pita chips and vegetables topped with hummus, feta, olives and parsley.

-They searched everywhere for an almond butter chocolate dessert recipe, and even made the popsicle recipe that I had posted from June!
+They searched everywhere for an almond butter chocolate dessert recipe, and even made a fruity fresh popsicle to enjoy!

-The truth is that they put a lot more time and energy into planning healthy snacks because it isn’t something that we typically do here at the office.
-We also found out that everyone in the office loves healthy treats!
-My coworkers were trying and enjoying things they had never had before and thought that they wouldn’t like – which really is a birthday gift to a dietitian.
-All of it – the thought, the work and the energy of the entire healthy birthday celebration meant so much to me.
+The truth is that they put a lot more energy into planning healthy snacks because it was new and thoughtful.
+We also learned that everyone in the office loves healthy treats!
+My coworkers were trying and enjoying new foods, that had assumed they wouldn’t like.
+A true birthday gift to a dietitian.
+All of it – the thought, the work and the energy of the entire celebration meant so much to me.

 Almond Butter Banana Cups